codeque-co/codeque/README.md

 ❌ Notion this Readme !
 ❌ Think of strategy
   - 1st make a tool and test it within friends and Dweet
-  - 2nd start youtube channel / blog / *your other medai here* and speak about tooling, bundling etc
+  - 2nd start youtube channel / blog / *your other media here* and speak about tooling, bundling etc
     - make a list of videos with ToC that I would like to record
 ___